kozec/sc-controller/docs/protocol.md

 If menu_id or item_id contains spaces or quotes, it should be escaped.
 Daemon responds with `OK.`

-#### `Sniff: button1 button2...`
-Enables 'sniffing' on physical button, axis or pad.
-Works like Lock, but events from sniffed sources are processed normally and to client at same time.

-Any number of clients can sniff same source, so upon this requests, daemon always responds with `OK.` While source is being sniffed, daemon keeps sending `Event: ...` messages every time when button is pressed, released, axis moved, etc...

-Unlocking is done automatically when client is disconnected, or using `Unlock.` message.

 #### `Unlock.`
-Unlocks everything locked with `Lock...` and `Sniff...` messages sent by same client.
+Unlocks everything locked with `Lock...` and `Observe...` messages sent by same client.
 It is not possible to unlock only one input or only one type of lock.

 This operation cannot fail (and does nothing if there is nothing to unlock), so daemon always responds with `OK.`